Isabellevdv/isabellevdv.github.io/README.md

 ### Bio
 I am a PhD student at the [UCL Department of Security and Crime Science](http://www.ucl.ac.uk/jill-dando-institute).
 I also work as a research assistant on the ERC-funded [GRIEVANCE project](https://www.grievance-erc.com/).
 The focus of my research is understanding threats of violence by using computational linguistics.
-I currently work on projects examining language use in lone actor terrorist manifestos, extremist forums, and threats to public figures.
+I currently work on projects examining language use in lone actor terrorist manifestos, extremist forums and YouTube videos, and threats to public figures.

 ### News (Spring 2019)
 - We are conducting interviews with social media companies for our project on human-machine integration for extremist content removal.
 The project is funded by [RUSI](https://rusi.org/) (with Paul Gill, [Stuart Macdonald](http://www.swansea.ac.uk/staff/law/stuartmacdonald/), and [Bennett Kleinberg](https://bkleinberg.net/))
 - I will speak at the Terrorism & Social Media conference in Swansea, 25-26 June 2019.
 The talk will focus on linguistic trajectories of YouTube’s alt-right.
 More info and registration [here](http://terrorismandsocialmedia.com/).
 - I will speak at the [Society for Terrorism Research conference](https://www.societyforterrorismresearch.org/international-conference-2019) in Oslo, 20-21 June 2019.
-My talk will focus on developing the GRIEVANCE dictionary: understanding terrorist language use.
+My talk will focus on developing the GRIEVANCE dictionary: understanding terrorist language use (with Bennett Kleinberg, Paul Gill).
 I am also a co-author for the paper presentation: Towards Open and Reproducible Terrorism Studies (with Sandy Schumann, Bart Schuurman, & Paul Gill).

 ### Brief CV
 - 2018-present: PhD student UCL Department of Security & Crime Science, supervised by Paul Gill & [Bennett Kleinberg](https://bkleinberg.net/)